jeremymuller/Sha-Bang-Modules/README.md

 *A sequencer that uses stochastic (probabilistic) patterns.
 The outputs can be used as gates (triggered based on probability) or as ±5 volts (probability is converted to voltage).*

 Click and/or drag to draw your own patterns!
+Also, click on the different memory banks to recall/store the slider information.

 Watch the tutorial: